Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Nuclear Blues by Bradley K. Martin (Great Leader Books)

 In Nuclear Blues Bradley has now turned to the world of fiction and has created a unique murder-mystery set in the Hermit Kingdom under the new leadership of Kim Jong-un.
-Included in his story is a Korean-American journalist-turned blues musician, suspicious men from the Middle East, and a Christian college in North Korea, credit-default swaps, Russia, nuclear missiles, and a mysterious woman who may or may not be related to the current leader.
+Included in his story is a Korean-American journalist-turned- blues musician, suspicious men from the Middle East, and a Christian college in North Korea, credit-default swaps, Russia, nuclear missiles, and a mysterious woman who may or may not be related to the current leader.

 Heck Davis is a photo-journalist but has decided to give up the profession and become a blues musician.
 He still takes on the occasional story and finds himself at the Korean Demilitarized Zone, also known as the DMZ.
 It is a strip of land that runs across the Korean peninsula separating the countries of North Korea and South Korea and was established as a buffer zone between the two warring countries.

-Davis focuses his camera on the friend when said friend crouched, bent forward and rammed his head into one of the North Korean guards.
-As Joe was making a run toward the South Korean side of the J.S.A., he flashed his passport and yelled, “U.S. Citizen!
-U.S. Citizen” and looked at Davis and shouted “Sixty-seven twenty” before he was shot down and killed.
-Davis also noticed three letters scrawled on the palm of his friend’s hand - “CDs”.
+Davis focuses his camera on his friend when Joe crouched, bends forward and rams his head into one of the North Korean guards.
+As Joe makes a run toward the South Korean side of the J.S.A., he flashes his passport and yells, “U.S. Citizen!
+U.S. Citizen. ” He looks at Davis and shouts “Sixty-seven twenty” before he’s shot down and killed.
+Davis also notices three letters scrawled on the palm of his friend’s hand—“CDs”.

-With the death of his friend, Heck Davis journalist instincts take over.
+With the death of his friend, Heck Davis’s journalist instincts take over.
 He is determined to solve the mystery of what happened to Joe.
 He also needs to know what “Sixty-seven twenty” and “CDs” mean.
 But first, he must find a way to get back into North Korea.

 The Curse of Kim's Daughters by Park Kyong-ni, translated by Choonwan Knag, Myung-hee Lee, Kay Ho Lee, and S. Keyron McDermott (Homa & Sekey Books)

-Park Kyong-ni is one of South Korea’s most prominent writers.
-Her best known work is her ten-volume epic Land which started as a serial publication in a literary magazine called Modern Literature.
-The story debuted in the September 1969 issue.
-It took her twenty-five years to complete.
-The theme focuses on ordinary Korean people’s lives spanning from the mid-nineteenth century to the early twentieth-century, through Japan’s occupation and up until the division of the country into North and South Korea.
+The theme focuses on ordinary Korean people’s lives spanning from the mid-nineteenth century to the early twentieth century, through Japan’s occupation and up until the division of the country into North and South Korea.
 It has been made into a television series, a movie, an opera, and has been translated into several different languages, including English.

 The Curse of Kim’s Daughters is set in the town of Tongyong, a small fishing village near Tadohae Seashore National Park.
 It sits halfway between Pusan and Yosu.
 It is the story of one family’s struggle to live and survive in a rapidly-changing world.
-The Kim family’s patriarch is Songsu Kim.
-A man who was orphaned after his mother committed suicide and his father ran away from home after killing a man.
+The Kim family’s patriarch is Songsu Kim, a man who was orphaned after his mother committed suicide and his father ran away from home after killing a man.

 Songsu Kim was raised by his uncle and grew up to inherit the family pharmacy.
 He later sells the company and invests in a small fishing fleet.
 He marries a woman named Punshi who was chosen to be his bride by his uncle.
 Although Punshi gives birth to a son, the boy dies at an early age.
-Punshi then gives birth to five daughters - Yongsook, Yongbin, Yongnan, Yongok, and Yonghay.
+Punshi then gives birth to five daughters, Yongsook, Yongbin, Yongnan, Yongok, and Yonghay.

 I’m sure there are some aspects of Korean culture that I just cannot understand which may have biased my opinion on praising this novel.
 I can understand arranged marriages, respecting your parents and your elders, and not shaming one's family but the abuse and neglect fostered upon the daughters of Songsu Kim by their various spouses can only be described as abuse and domestic violence.

 Although well-written, the story is sad and depressing and doesn’t seem to leave any room for hope.
-The parents attitude towards their own children borders on child abuse.
+The parents’ attitude towards their own children borders on child abuse.
 If you want to be depressed and believe that living life is a curse, then perhaps you will be able to enjoy this story.
 As for me, I believe in the pursuit of happiness and that all relationships should be based on love and trust. ~Ernie Hoyt

 Please Look After Mom by Kyung-Sook Shin (Knopf)